joshuadjteam/WSL_Lynix/readme.md

 ifconfig

+echo Installation Completed

+echo use the IP address shown above and rdp to port 3389 or 3390

+echo please read the continuing to auto-enable xrdp

 STOP COPYING FROM HERE (THIS IS IMPORTIANT)

 In here we have to start xfce4 when the pc starts... to do so go to your ubuntu terminal and type